Evidence-based guides

 You don't need your OB's permission to switch care providers.
 Schedule a final appointment, tell them directly that you've decided to contin...

-What Happens During a Home Birth: Timeline and Real Details
+What Happens During a Home Birth?
+Step-by-Step Timeline

 During a home birth, your midwife monitors you through labor at home, checks vital signs and fetal heart tones every 15-30 minutes during ac...